 This B&Q garden shelving unit is part of the Rural Collection which includes products of a rustic, handmade aesthetic, combining farmhouse styling with a polished contemporary feel.

-9. Build a summerhouse – with a deck for a porch
+19. Build a summer house – with a deck for a porch

-Considering adding a garden room?
-While you’d need to lay a gravel base, many summerhouses are built with a deck platform, which can look sophisticated and blend well with the design of the structure.
+Considering building a garden room?
+While you’d need to lay a gravel base, many summer houses are built with a deck platform, which can look sophisticated and blend well with the design of the structure.
 This homeowner has created a retro chic space at the bottom of her garden, making the most of the sun but providing shelter and shade from the elements when they get too much.

 Blurring the edges of a deck with planting makes it look much more established within a garden – and much prettier.
 Let the deck's colour complement your planting scheme too: they don’t have to be bland and brown.
 There are myriad decking paints out there which allow you to jazz up your outdoors and splash a little personality onto your deck.
 If you want sleek and sophisticated go for greys; for bold and bright try an orange; or keep it more natural and choose a subtle green.
 The best news is that the paint seals and nurtures the wood too.

-Ronseal decking rescue paint comes in 10 different colours, smooths the rough surfaces and fills cracks, leaving your wood with long-lasting colour and protection.
+Ronseal decking rescue paint comes in 10 different colours, smooths the rough surfaces and fills cracks, leaving your wood with long-lasting color and protection.

 You can always find a good selection of outdoor plants at Wyevale Garden Centres.